bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Therefore, a recommended practice is to use the ``New version`` feature of the WorkflowHub portal, so the same workflow page will contain different versions / executions of the same COMPSs application.
 This is achieved using:

-- Step 1: Update the code of your COMPSs application, or generate a new run with new results, activating workflow provenance generation.
+- Step 1: Update the code of your COMPSs application, and generate a new run with previous or new results, activating workflow provenance generation.

 - Step 2: Open the previously existing workflow at WorkflowHub.

 - Step 3: Select ``Actions`` -> ``New version``.
-    - If your workflow was imported from RO-Crate, select ``Upload/Import Workflow RO-Crate``.
+    - If your workflow was imported from RO-Crate, select ``Upload/Import Workflow RO-Crate`` to upload workflow provenance.
     - If you imported the workflow from GitHub, once you have commited your changes / results, select ``Import Git Repository``.
       This action will import the latest commit in the repository to WorkflowHub.